5jt/dyalog-cookbook/manuscript/03 Package MyApp as an executable.md

 It is therefore recommended not to tick the "Console application" check box unless you have a good reason to do so.

 T> Use the *Version* button to bind to the EXE information about the application, author, version, copyright and so on.
 These pieces of information will show in the "Properties/Details" tab of the resulting EXE.
+T>
-Note that in order to use the cursor keys or "Home" or "End" _within_ a cell the "Version" dialog box requires you to enter "in-cell" mode by pressing F2.
+T> Note that in order to use the cursor keys or "Home" or "End" _within_ a cell the "Version" dialog box requires you to enter "in-cell" mode by pressing F2.

 T> You might specify an icon file to replace the Dyalog icon with your own one.

+## Running the stand-alone EXE

 Let's run it.
 From a command line: